 Enjoying spectacular views of the Severn Valley, Hatton Court has all the comfort and relaxed atmosphere of a Cotswold family home.
 The reception at Hatton Court is very much a lounge, with armchairs, magazines and open fires for those chillier days.
 Next door the bar is a relaxing place to take tea, read and talk.
 The peaceful setting and comfortable bedrooms, some with whirlpool baths, make for a restful stay.

 Voted one of the top 20 pubs in the UK, The Fleece overlooks Witney's Church Green, mid way between Oxford (13 miles) and Cheltenham.
-The Fleece's restaurant offers an excellent menu which includes all your traditional pub favourites.
+The Fleece's restaurant offers an excellent menu of fresh produce and traditional pub favourites, accompanied by an exciting wine list.
 The comfortable bedrooms are all en-suite and some have views of Church Green.
-Free wireless broadband and on-site parking.
+Free WiFi and on-site parking.

 This 17th century Feathers Hotel is situated right at the gates of Blenheim Palace, birthplace of Sir Winston Churchill, in the heart of historic Woodstock.
 The hotel and guest bedrooms are furnished with antiques, books and interesting pictures.
 In winter, log fires blaze in all the sitting rooms and the bar.
 In warmer months, dine or enjoy a drink al fresco in the courtyard garden.